Blue C.R.E.W. - Cops & Rangers Educating Waterloo Region

-The Kitchener Rangers Hockey Club have announced that the 2018-19 Hockey Day in Rangers Nation taking place Saturday, December 8, 2018 at The Aud.
+The Kitchener Rangers Hockey Club 2018-19 Hockey Day in Rangers Nation took place on Saturday, December 8, 2018 at The Aud.

-Fourteen house league teams from around the Waterloo Region will experience what it’s like to be part of the Kitchener Rangers as they play a full game against a team from outside of their own league.
-Hockey Day in Rangers Nation is an annual event that is offered free to the participants, however, teams will be required to purchase a minimal group ticket package for the Rangers’ home game the following afternoon against the Kingston Frontenacs at 2pm.
+Fourteen house league teams from around the Waterloo Region experienced what it’s like to be part of the Kitchener Rangers as they played a full game against a team from outside of their own league.
+Hockey Day in Rangers Nation is an annual event that is offered free to the participants, however, teams were required to purchase a minimal group ticket package for the Rangers’ home game the following afternoon against the Kingston Frontenacs at 2pm.

-When teams arrive on Hockey Day in Rangers Nation, they are greeted by their very own dressing room attendant.
-The game-day experience continues with pre-game introductions and full use of The Aud’s state of the art centre ice video board.
-Following their game, each player receives a gift package and post-game meal.
-The following day, players will re-live their day as Hockey Day highlights are broadcast on the video scoreboard as the Rangers play host to the Frontenacs.
+When teams arrived on Hockey Day in Rangers Nation, they were greeted by their very own dressing room attendant.
+The game-day experience continued with pre-game introductions and full use of The Aud’s state of the art centre ice video board.
+Following their game, each player received a gift package and post-game meal.
+The following day, players will re-lived their day as Hockey Day highlights were broadcast on the video scoreboard at the Rangers game against the Frontenacs.

-Hockey Day in Rangers Nation is limited to 14 teams that will be selected through a lottery process.
-Interested teams are asked to submit their applications on or before Thursday, October 25, 2018 at 5pm.
+Hockey Day in Rangers Nation was limited to 14 teams that were selected through a lottery process.

 ● Player gift package